nikhil27gargeya/nikhil27gargeya.github.io/gcp.md

 **BigLake** extends BigQuery capabilities (ie. dataplex for data governance) and unifies data warehouses.
 It maintains a single copy of data nad makes it uniformally accessible to open source engines like Vertex AI

+BigLake Tables (querying external data stores) can be used with data in Amazon S3 without copying the data but by reading it without data movement.
+This is done using BigQuery Omni (because when data gets siloed, it is difficult to get insights the collective store of data) so this can be used for cross-cloud joins/transfers etc.

 ---

 **VertexAI** is an AI platform used to build/deploy/scale ML models on Google Cloud